HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : LDPA    ( 0x37 ): r         : 0         : seg :                       : a         : b         :
+   : LDPA    ( 0x37 ): r         : 0         : seg : 0                     : a         : b         :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The LDPA instruction returns the physical address for a logical or virtual address into register "r" if the page is main memory.
-The logical address is form by adding "a" to "b" and using the segment selector in "seg".
+The logical address is formed by adding "a" to "b" and using the segment selector in "seg".
 The result is ambiguous for a virtual address that translates to a zero address.
 LDPA is a privileged operation.

 #### Operation